thedynamiclinker/sudocode/lib/bbl1.o.md

 0: Define marketing.

-1: This book is lame, I'm leaving.
+1: This book is lame, I'm going `/home`

 0: Would you prefer we visit a different book?